Using science fiction to explore real world issues

 Tuesday, November 2nd - “Rustys” Full Text Link - Nnedi Okorafor - in a future Kinhasa, we see a dystopian post-colonial tech future filled with urban decay; a portrait not unsimilar to the present central african megacity, with themes of intercultural mob violence and the parameters of “artificial” intelligence.

-February (dates my change): “‘Repent, Harlequin!’
+February (Date TBD): “‘Repent, Harlequin!’
 Said the Ticktockman” Full Text Link - Harlan Ellison - The story is a satirical look at a dystopian future in which time is strictly regulated and everyone must do everything according to an extremely precise time schedule.